jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

 I want to add a failsafe to stop the car if it gets too hot.
 The inputs will then be

-* is the door open?
+* is the key close?
-* is the timer set?
+* is the brake being pressed?
 * was the start button pushed?
 * is the car too hot?

-and the :ref:`truth table` for when the key is :green:`close` and the timer is :green:`set` will be
+and the :ref:`truth table` for when the key is :green:`close` and the the brake is being :green:`pressed` will be

 =============  ==============  =================  ==================  ================
 door           timer           start button       too hot             output